About Us | Texas Tech University Health Sciences Center

 zuber.mulla@ttuhsc.edu

-Patti Patterson, MD, MPH
+Patti Patterson, M.D., MPH

 Professor - Department of Pediatrics, School of Medicine